Moniquedingle/RoutingAFaultyNetwork/README.md

 This is a simulation on routing through a faulty network.

 ## Routing Through A Faulty Network
+The objective of this project includes the following:
+- Create a graph based on user input
+- Randomly generate connections between nodes
+- Randomly break links between nodes throughout graph based on user input
+- Develop a routing algorithm to send a packet through the faulty network

 ### Dependencies
 All code was tested using Ubuntu 14.04.
 The following applications must be